zakswainedur/orbital-fitting-algorithm/README.md

 ![Observed vs Fitted Orbit](screenshots/2D_fit_plot.png)

-*Figure 1: Comparison of Observed Positions with Fitted Orbit Projection*
+*Figure 1: Comparison of Observed Positions with Fitted Orbit Projection.
+The slight offset is likely due to (and the magnitude of) observational errors.*

 ### 3D Orbit Visualization

 ![3D Orbit Visualization](screenshots/3D_fit_plot.png)
-*Figure 2: 3D Visualization of the Moon's Orbit around Neptune*
+*Figure 2: 3D Visualization of the Moon's Orbit around Neptune.*

 ## Technologies Used